msunbay/zod-dbs/README.md

 ### Casing

 zod-dbs supports different casing styles for generated schemas and types.
 By default zod-dbs uses `PascalCase` for object names and `camelCase` for properties.
 You can specify the desired casing for field names and object names using the `--field-name-casing` and `--object-name-casing` options.
+If case transforms are needed, zod-dbs generates additional "base" schemas and transform functions to convert between the database column names and the desired casing.
-The `--no-case-transform` option disables the automatic casing transformation for field names, which means that the generated schemas will use the original database column names as-is without any transformation.
+Using `--case-transform false` option disables the automatic casing transformation for field names, which means that the generated schemas will use the original database column names as-is without any transformation.

 ### Singularization